GoosefleetEO/aa-structures/README.md

 It is possible to add multiple sync characters for a structure owner / corporation.
 This serves two purposes:

-- Reduced reaction time for notifications
+- Improved reaction time for notifications
-- Increased resilence against character becoming invalid
+- Improved resilence against character becoming invalid

-### Reduced reaction time for notifications
+### Improved reaction time for notifications

 One of the most popular features of Structures is it's ability to automatically forward notications from the Eve server to Discord.
 However, there is a significant delay between the time a notification is create in game and it apearing on Discord, which on average is about 10 minutes.

 That delay is caused by the API of the Eve Server (ESI), which is caching all notification requests for 10 minutes.

-People interested in getting notifications more quickly, can add multiple sync characters for every owner.
-Structures will automatically rotate through all characters when updating notifications.
-And since the 10 min cache is per character (and not per owner) this approach will significantly reduce the delay.
+You can reduce the reaction time by adding multiple sync characters for every owner.
+Structures will automatically rotate through all configured sync characters when updating notifications.
 Please also remember to reduce the update time of the related periodic task (`structures_fetch_all_notifications`) accordingly.
 E.g. if you have 5 sync characters you want to run the periodic update task every 1-2 minutes.

-Since peridoc tasks can at most run every minute the maximum number of sync characters for the purpose of reducing the notification delay is 10.
+Every added sync character will reduce the delay up to a maximum of 10, which brings the average reaction time down to about 1 minute.

-### Increased resilence against character becoming invalid
+### Improved resilence against character becoming invalid

 Another benefit of having multple sync characters is that it increases the resilence of the update process against failures.
 E.g. it can happen that a sync character becomes invalid, because it has been moved to another corporation or it's token is no longer valid.
 If you only have one sync character configured then all updates will stop for tha towner until a new character is provided.
 However, if you have more then one sync character configured, then Structures will ignore the invalid character (but it notify admins about it) and use any of the remaining valid characters to complete the update.

+### Measuring notification delay

+Structures has the ability to measure the average notification delay of your system.
+You can find that information on the admin site / owners / [Your owner] / Sync status / Avg. turnaround time.
+This will show the current average delay in seconds between a notification being created in game and it being received by Structures for the last 5, 15 and 50 notifications.

 ## Settings